Bookkeeping Basics Every Small-Business Owner Should Know

 3. Pick an accounting method.

-One other decision you must make when setting up your books is whether you’ll use accrual accounting or cash-basis accounting.
+One other decision you must make is whether you’ll use accrual accounting or cash-basis accounting.

-On the other hand, relying on accrual accounting when doing bookkeeping for your small business means recording income when you bill customers, and classifying these entries under accounts receivable, even if you haven’t been paid.
+On the other hand, relying on accrual accounting means recording income when you bill customers, and classifying these entries under accounts receivable, even if you haven’t been paid.
 This also applies to unpaid expenses, which are recorded under accounts payable.

 Accrual accounting is more suitable for bigger businesses that are more established because it paints a much clearer picture of the business’s income and expenses - not to mention it gives a long-term view of the business’s state.